AtlanticR/bio.groundfish/README.md

-# ecomodUtils
+# groundfish

-Utilities to help develop and/or use ecomod tools.
+Utilities to help operate with groundfish databases for Maritimes region, Canada and interoperate with ecomod tools.

 ```
 # to enable inter-operability with github